Chinese Herbs Treat Nonalcoholic Fatty Liver Disease

 The last point is important to consider, because not only are there currently no pharmaceuticals that adequately treat liver disease, but most pharmaceuticals actually put increased pressure on the liver, producing more liver disease.
 This is because of the chemical toxins within these medications, which must be broken down – in processes stimulated by the liver.

-In fact, a new review of research from Beijing University of Chinese Medicine analyzed 77 randomized clinical studies utilizing herbal treatments for fatty liver disease.
+A review of research from Beijing University of Chinese Medicine analyzed 77 randomized clinical studies utilizing herbal treatments for fatty liver disease.
 The studies treated more than 6,700 patients, and each ranged from 40 to 200 patients.
 The researchers found:

 “A large number of trials reported positive effects on putative surrogate outcomes such as serum aspartate aminotransferase, alanine aminotransferase, glutamyltransferase, alkaline phosphatases, ultrasound, and computed tomography scan.”